beetbox/pyacoustid/README.rst

     $ pip install pyacoustid

-This library depends on `audioread`_ to do audio decoding (pip should automatically install this dependency), but it's not really necessary if you already have decoded audio.
+This library uses `audioread`_ to do audio decoding (pip should automatically install this dependency), but it's not really necessary if you already have decoded audio.

 .. _pip: http://www.pip-installer.org/
 .. _PyPI: http://pypi.python.org/